Gun laws in Colorado

 Gun laws in Colorado regulate the sale, possession, and use of firearms and ammunition in the state of Colorado in the United States.
+Colorado has historically had relatively permissive firearms laws.
+Following a rash of mass shootings within the state over the past decade, the Colorado General Assembly has enacted increasingly restrictive firearms laws.

 Summary table

 Right to keep and bear arms in Colorado

 An individual's right to keep and bear arms in Colorado is protected by both the Second Amendment to the United States Constitution and Article II, Section 13 of the Constitution of Colorado.
 The Second Amendment provides: